 - Instead of grasping the bench with your free hand, put your free hand behind your back.
 This will put your body off balance and force the recruitment of more stabilizer muscles, especially in your core.

-- To target your posterior deltoid and avoid the involvement of your latissimus dorsi while performing the lying dumbbell one-arm rear lateral raise, your upper arm must rise in a path that is perpendicular to your torso (that is, directly out to the side).
+- To target your posterior deltoid and avoid the involvement of your latissimus dorsi while performing the lying one-arm reverse dumbbell fly, your upper arm must rise in a path that is perpendicular to your torso (that is, directly out to the side).

 - To target your posterior deltoid and minimize the involvement of your lateral deltoid, your torso must be horizontal.

-- See also the lying dumbbell rear lateral raise.
+- See also the lying reverse dumbbell fly.

 How not to do it